 Students will be required to demonstrate language proficiency equivalent to the completion of advanced German.

-In addition, students will take four courses to complete the focus area.
+In addition, students will take four courses to complete the major-minor track.
 These courses must be selected from an approved list that will be published each semester.
 Three of the four courses must be seminars taught in German.
 With the consent of Prof. Dornbach, one of these three courses can be replaced by an English-taught seminar selected from the list of approved courses.

 German at Hopkins is a small but well-known program.
 An excellent student-faculty ratio assures close, personal attention and individualized advising.
 Juniors benefit from our participation in the Berlin Consortium of German Studies (BCGS), one of the most prestigious German study abroad programs, which allows international studies majors to directly enroll at one of the three Berlin universities.
 BCGS also assists students with finding internships in their field of interest.